-The 5 year period of medical school in UK covers the your preclinical and clinical years of medical school.
+The 5 year period of medical school in UK covers your preclinical and clinical years of medical school.
 And after successful completion, you qualify with a Bachelor of Medicine Degree (MB), or Bachelor of Medicine, Bachelor of Surgery (MBBS).

 This is after you must have passed the licensing exam for doctors in the United Kingdom.

-After medical school in the UK, medical graduates undergo a 2-year foundational training, after which they choose their area of specialty which could either be General Practice (GP) that takes a minimum of 3 years, or other specialties that take a minimum of 7 years.
+After medical school in the UK, medical graduates undergo a 2-year foundational training, after which they choose their area of specialty which could either be General Practice (GP) which takes a minimum of 3 years, or other specialties that take a minimum of 7 years.